-D9A.4 The Authority may submit its proposed Authority-Led Variation to the Code Administrator, together with such supplemental information as the Authority considers appropriate.
+The Authority may submit its proposed Authority-Led Variation to the Code Administrator, together with such supplemental information as the Authority considers appropriate.

-D9A.5 Upon receipt of the Authority’s proposal under Section D9A.4, the Code Administrator shall prepare a written report on the proposal (the "Authority-Led Modification Report").
-The Authority-Led Modification Report must be consistent with the information provided by the Authority under Section 9A.4, and shall:
+Upon receipt of the Authority’s proposal under Section D11.7, the Code Administrator shall prepare a written report on the proposal (known as an Authority-Led Modification Report).
+The Authority-Led Modification Report must be consistent with the information provided by the Authority under Section D11.7, and shall:

-be addressed and delivered to the Panel;
+be delivered to the Panel; and

-set out the legal text of the proposed variation to this Code;

-specify the proposed implementation timetable (including the proposed implementation date);

-specify the likely effects of the proposed variation if it is implemented;

-specify which Party Categories are likely to be affected by the proposed variation;

-specify whether the implementation of the proposed variation will require changes to DCC Systems, User Systems and/or Smart Metering Systems; and (if so) the likely development, capital and operating costs associated with such changes and any consequential impact on the Charges;

-specify whether, if the proposed variation is approved, this Code would better facilitate the achievement of the SEC Objectives than if the proposed variation was rejected;

-specify whether it is likely that there would be a material impact on Greenhouse Gas Emissions as a result of the proposed variation being approved, and (if so) assessing such impact (which assessment shall be conducted in accordance with any guidance on the evaluation of Greenhouse Gas Emissions issued by the Authority from time to time); and

-specify whether, if the proposed variation is approved, changes are likely to be necessary to other Energy Codes, and whether changes have been proposed in respect of the affected Energy Codes.
+contain the contents set out in Section D6.3 (Modification Report).

-D9A.6 Upon completion of the Authority-Led Modification Report, the Code Administrator will place such report on the agenda for the next meeting of the Panel, which shall refer the report to the Change Board.
+Upon completion of the Authority-Led Modification Report, the Code Administrator will place such report on the agenda for the next meeting of the Panel, which shall refer the report to the Change Board.
+Following the Panel’s referral of the report, but prior to the Change Board vote, the Code Administrator shall, at the direction of the Authority, arrange for a consultation seeking the views of Parties on the report.
+Any consultation will be subject to the provisions of Sections D6,8, D6.9 and D6.10 (Modification Report Consultation) except that the timetable referred to in Section D6.8(a) shall be subject to any direction by the Authority.

 Change Board and Change Board Decision